|Previous College:||Springfield '98|

 Terenzi, a native of Lincoln, R.I. and a 1998 Springfield (Mass.)
 College graduate, assumed the volleyball post from Sarah Pelster, who was promoted to Associate AD for Administrative Services in the spring of 2010.

-Terenzi comes to Shenandoah after three seasons as the Assistant Athletics Director and Head Men’s and Women’s Volleyball Coach at Newbury (Mass.)
+Terenzi came to Shenandoah after three seasons as the Assistant Athletics Director and Head Men’s and Women’s Volleyball Coach at Newbury (Mass.)
 College.
 She led the Nighthawks women’s program to a second place finish this past season in the New England Collegiate Conference with the men winning the NECC title for the first time in school history.